Skip to Main Content

 3. Changes you make will be automatically saved.

-Using Find Full Text to automatically attach files to references
+Using Find Full Text to attach files

 1. Select (highlight) all references within My Library.